 Her work on Student Press Rights legislation in Washington state earned her the WJEA Fern Valentine Freedom of Expression Award and the national Journalism Education Association Medal of Merit (both in 2007).
 In 2008 she received the Pioneer Award from the National Scholastic Press Association.

-Brian is the designer-developer of this web site and its blog, online community, and related projects in our Washington News Lab, and serves as the Washington News Council’s Technical Projects Manager.
+Brian is the designer-developer of this web site, its online community and blog, and related projects in our Washington News Lab such as the TAO of Journalism online.
+He moderates our online community including its working groups and forums, and serves as the Washington News Council’s Technical Projects Manager.

-Brian has moderated our Science and Technology Coverage group and forum.
-He is also founder and director of the Open Science Federation, a nonprofit focused in science communications which shares the values of WNC’s TAO of Journalism — Transparency, Accountability, Openness.
-The News Council also uses open source technologies developed in part by the Open Science Federation.
+Brian is also founder and director of the Open Science Federation, a nonprofit focused in science communications which shares the values of our TAO of Journalism — Transparency, Accountability, Openness.
+The News Council uses open source technologies developed in part by the Open Science Federation.

 Brian first volunteered with the Washington News Council after the 2010 Journalism That Matters conference “Re-imagining News and Community in the Pacific Northwest.”
-Also in the realm of Open Journalism, he has design-developed web sites for Journalism That Matters, and Public Eye Northwest and constituent projects such as Social Capital Review and Public Data Ferret.
+Also in Open Journalism, he has design-developed online communities and web sites for Journalism That Matters, Public Eye Northwest, and constituent projects such as Social Capital Review and Public Data Ferret.

 JACOB CAGGIANO is the Council’s Communication Strategist.
 It’s his job to pitch ideas and get audiences to latch on.
 He also dedicates long hours behind the scenes working with the website, the Washington News Lab, and other experiments designed to change the way we interact with news and information.

 Some would consider him a jack of all trades, with a background in theater, videography, and music, but he prefers the term “Renaissance Man.”
 He holds a Bachelor of Arts from Western Washington University with an emphasis on Journalism and Digital Media.